sdsu-comp526/fall24/slides/module6-1_intro_to_fortran.md

 ## 1. How to compile a Fortran program

 Historically, Fortran 77, is an older version of the language that still is often used.
 It is a little simpler in some ways than later versions such as Fortran 90 and Fortran 95.
+You can see the list of all versions on the [Fortran wiki page](https://en.wikipedia.org/wiki/Fortran).

 - Similar to C, Fortran is a _compiled_ language.
 Hence, before your program can be executed, it must be _compiled_.
 This converts the English-like text of a Fortran program into a binary form that the processor understands.